own3d/bunny-cli/README.md

 ## How do I use Bunny CLI?

-To install Bunny CLI, you need to be using Composer in your project.
+To install Bunny CLI, you need to be using Composer.
 For more details about Composer, see the [Composer documentation](https://getcomposer.org/doc/).

 ```bash
 composer global require own3d/bunny-cli